 Skip to main content

-Mendelssohn had his Songs without Words, so I can I have book launches without books - events at which I read from my forthcoming e-book, natch.
+Well — Mendelssohn had his Songs without Words, so I didn’t see why I shouldn’t have a book launch without a book.

 Comments